Northern Mariana Islands: Religion

 Owing to the Spanish missionaries in the Marianas, a large majority of Chamorros and Carolinians practice Roman Catholicism.
-The Japanese occupation had the effect of creating a sizable Buddhist community which remained even after their departure.
-Due to influence of the United States, diverse denominations of Protestantism also entered the islands.
+The Japanese occupation created a sizable Buddhist community which remained even after their departure.
+Due to the influence of the United States, diverse denominations of Protestantism also entered the islands.
 Many people on the Northern Mariana Islands are Roman Catholic or have traditional beliefs.

 According to the Pew Research Center, 2010: